-In 2015, the UN Development Programme (UNDP) designed the Gender Responsive National Communications toolkit,25 to "strengthen the capacity of national government staff and assist them in integrating gender equality into the development of National Communications."
-It also promotes gender-responsive planning frameworks, through an improvement of policy and programme implementation and encouraging sustainability as well as an outlining of the gender mainstreaming process tailored to the National Communications process.
+In 2015, UNDP designed the Gender Responsive National Communications toolkit, to "strengthen the capacity of national government staff and assist them in integrating gender equality into the development of National Communications".
+It also promotes gender-responsive planning frameworks through improvement of policy and programme implementation, encouraging sustainability, and outlining a gender mainstreaming process tailored to the National Communications process.